 graduate of University of Minnesota undergraduate degree in social psychology 1980Read More

 Collin's experience lies in both adults and pediatrics in a variety of settings throughout southern Maine.
 In 2004 she began exclusively treating children with cranial deformities and torticollis, and in 2008 she presented at the AOTA national conference.
 Currently, she works at South Portland Nursing Home treating both skilled and

-Active member of MeOTA, co-Southern Maine MeOTA representative and co-facilitator for Maine Community of Practice for Children and Youth.
+An active member of MeOTA, former Southern Maine MeOTA representative and founder and former facilitator for Maine Community of Practice for Children and Youth.

-Full-time Occupational Therapy Department, co-faculty PTH 710 in Physical Therapy Department....
+Full-time Occupational Therapy Department, co-faculty PTH 710 in Physical Therapy...
 Read More

 - BS in Health Studies from Simmons College in 2001